khobby-specs/learning-tech/articles/article-2/draft.md

 ## The Open Road: Traveling in Broad Daylight with HTTP

-**Hypertext Transfer Protocol (HTTP)** is a foundational rule system that governs how information is exchanged between client and server on the internet.
+**Hypertext Transfer Protocol (HTTP)** is a foundational rule system that governs how information is exchanged between a client and a server on the internet.
 It defines how data is formatted and transmitted, and how web browsers and servers respond to various commands.
 HTTP is the core language of the World Wide Web.
 With HTTP, a client, typically a web browser, requests a resource from a server, and the server responds with a status code and the requested resource.
 This is what we call the request-response system.
 Although HTTP forms the foundation of the World Wide Web, transferring data in plaintext poses a significant security risk.
 With the right tool and technical know-how, anyone on the same network could intercept data in transit.
 This is called a Man-In-The-Middle(MITM) attack.
 Think of it like delivering an unsealed letter through a delivery agency to a friend.
 The delivery man can see the contents of the letter and also tamper with it before it gets to your friend.